 In my humble opinion, Mr. Skeffington, based upon a novel of the same name by Elizabeth and directed by Vincent Sherman (Old Acquaintance), benefits more from a second viewing than any other of Bette Davis’s Warner Bros. films.

-Interestingly, Jack L. Warner, who was Jewish, ordered the writers to eliminate any allusions to antisemitism, but Davis, actor Claude Rains, director Sherman, the Epsteins, they all refused to make any changes to the dialogue.
-And that was a good thing because it gives the movie an edge that wouldn’t have had otherwise.
-Mr. Skeffington is also surprisingly funny — humor and high drama co-exist in perfect harmony.
+Interestingly, studio production chief Jack L. Warner, who was Jewish, ordered the writers to eliminate any allusions to antisemitism, but Davis, actor Claude Rains, director Sherman, the Epsteins, they all refused to make any changes to the dialogue.
+And that was a good thing because it gives the movie an edge it wouldn’t have had otherwise.
+Mr. Skeffington is also satirical undertones about American rituals and values.

-This is quite possibly Davis’s most ambitious performance.
+Mr. Skeffington contains quite possibly Davis’s most ambitious performance.
 She’s asked to play a character whose beauty is legendary, and Davis, who is nobody’s idea of great beauty (I myself think she was pretty, albeit in a non-conventional way), looks like an odd choice for the main character.
-The script calls for someone like Vivien Leigh (Gone with the Wind) or Hedy Lamarr (Samson and Delilah), but by sheer force of will and talent Davis makes you believe that men find her utterly irresistible.
+The script calls for someone like Vivien Leigh (Gone with the Wind) or Hedy Lamarr (Samson and Delilah), but by sheer force of will and talent Davis makes you believe that men find her irresistible.

 Davis prided herself on never backing down from a challenge and her dedication paid off.
 She raised her voice a full octave in order to appear more feminine.
 Ernest Haller’s (Jezebel) slick camerawork, Orry-Kelly’s (Some Like it Hot) exquisite gowns and Margaret Donovan’s wigs, all helped Davis achieve the desired effect.
 She has some detractors, but I think Davis gives a riveting performance.